BLCM/OpenBLCMM/README-developing.md

 The vast majority of this is just checking out the GraalVM/Liberica native compilation on Windows, since that process is a bit finnicky.

 1. Build the project from Netbeans.
-This will produce `BLCMM/store/OpenBLCMM.jar` at the end.
+This will produce `store/OpenBLCMM.jar` at the end.
 2. Double-check running that Jar natively (`java -jar OpenBLCMM.jar`)
 3. Depending on what's changed, doublecheck that the GraalVM/Liberica Native Image configs are still sufficient:
-    1. Transfer `BLCMM/store/OpenBLCMM.jar` to a Windows VM.
+    1. Transfer `store/OpenBLCMM.jar` to a Windows VM (also in the `store/` dir).
-    2. Transfer The contents of `windows-processing` to the Windows VM, alongside `OpenBLCMM.jar`.
-    3. Transfer the contents of `BLCMM/src/META-INF/native-image/blcmm/blcmm` to the Windows VM, in a directory named `conf-dir` next to where `OpenBLCMM.jar` was placed.
-    4. On the Windows VM, run `native-agent-merge.bat`, and interact with the new parts of the app.
+    2. On the Windows VM, run `native-agent-merge.bat` (inside the `windows-processing` directory), and interact with the new parts of the app.
-    5. Once done, compare the contents of the files in `conf-dir` to the versions in `BLCMM/src/META-INF/native-image/blcmm/blcmm`.
-If there are any new entries, add them in, and rebuild the project (to get a new `BLCMM/store/OpenBLCMM.jar`).
-    6. Re-transfer `BLCMM/store/OpenBLCMM.jar` to the Windows VM.
+    3. Once done, compare the contents of the files in `src/META-INF/native-image/blcmm/blcmm` to the current git HEAD.
+If there are any new entries, add them in, and rebuild the project (to get a new `store/OpenBLCMM.jar`).
+Re-transfer the updated `store/OpenBLCMM.jar` to Windows so you've got the changes inside the Jar.
-    7. Compile to EXE using `native-compile.bat`.
+    4. Compile to EXE using `native-compile.bat` (inside the `windows-processing` directory).
-    8. Double-click the new `OpenBLCMM.exe` and interact with the new parts of the app.
+    5. Double-click the new `store/OpenBLCMM.exe` and interact with the new parts of the app.
 So long as there's no crashing, it should theoretically be good.

 ### Actual Release